 Different types of massage

-Typically, the massage practitioner uses either oil or talcum powder to allow their hands to slip over the person's skin.
+Typically, massage practitioners use either oil or talcum powder to allow their hands to slip over a person's skin.
 Sometimes, a sheet or thin piece of cloth might be used for the same effect.

 Different types of massage may include: